The ultimate vaping glossary

 Mechanical Mod (Mech Mod, Mech PV, Mech)

-The convention has been for manufacturers to describe the nicotine strength of their e-liquid in terms of the number of milligrams (weight) per milliliter (volume) of e-liquid.
+The convention has been for manufacturers to describe the nicotine strength of their e-liquid in terms of the number of milligrams (weight) per milliliter (volume) of vape juice.
 Some manufacturers are now choosing to use percentages instead, as this is based on volume alone.

 Deprecated - used to describe smaller cigalikes.